top of page

 Course Format

-The following key points will be used as a guide for discussion of each case study to help ensure consistency and facilitate comparisons.
-We will explore:
+The seminar format encourages interaction between participants, professors and students alike.
+The following key points are used as a guide for the discussion of each case study to facilitate comparison:

 DSC_0608.JPG